What's the worst possible -- while still realistic -- outcome for any project?

 It could also be as simple as: We will respond to any email within 24 hours.
 If we don’t have an answer, we’ll still respond and let you know we’re working on it.

 When it’s a new relationship, there are just too many unknowns.
 Giving the client a better understanding of your promises as a business partner will help them manage their expectations and allow you to always meet them.

 5) Be transparent about what you can accomplish

 When I worked for a content marketing firm, clients were sometimes surprised that their articles didn’t sound exactly like their voice.
 They wanted the content to sound just like their writing.
 We could get close, but it could never be an exact replicate of their own efforts.

 Be transparent about what you can and can’t accomplish -- what the limitations of the process are.
 Share case studies and examples of your previous work.
 Reveal what previous client’s wanted and how you accomplished their goals even though there were adjustments to the original asks of the client.

 6) Help them understand their place in the market and their marketing maturity

 Some clients might think that just because they have a PR plan in place, they should expect every journalist to start ringing them up.
 Or maybe they’ve committed to blogging, and they think they’ll generate 10,000 leads per month and get 1,000 shares per article.

 Help them see where they are in terms of marketing sophistication and maturity and the steps it will take to begin to see results that are common in their industry.
-Set their expectations for fame and fortune, especially if this is their first real foray into modern marketing.
+Manage client expectations for fame and fortune, especially if this is their first real foray into modern marketing.